AndyD650/SQL_Examples/README.md

 # SQL_Examples
-Examples of Past SQL work I have done
+Just some examples of past SQL work that I have done throughout my career.
+These will typically focus around working with a voter file or generating reports from digital outreach efforts.